oceanprotocol/docs/README.md

    - when linking from external repos, to the _full absolute URL_, such as `https://docs.oceanprotocol.com/hello/you-are-awesome/`
 4. no TOC please, this will be generated automatically from all headings
 5. for images and media, you can keep them in the original repo.
 Images will be automatically grabbed by the docs site on querying.
 When doing that, docs site will generate all sorts of image sizes to handle proper responsive images, so no need to keep an eye on image dimensions or file sizes
+6. Additionally, support for various other things were added, like inline video, diagrams and charts, etc.

-**Have a look at [docs.oceanprotocol.com/test/](https://docs.oceanprotocol.com/test/) to see what content elements can be used in all Markdown files included in docs site.**
+**✨✨ Have a look at [docs.oceanprotocol.com/test/](https://docs.oceanprotocol.com/test/) to see what content elements can be used in all Markdown files included in docs site. ✨✨**

 ### Adding Docs